 Welcome to The Well, a new mixed-use development in the heart of Toronto that’s setting a new standard for city living.

 The Well is a development project unlike any other.
 Two million square feet of mixed-use space will revitalize an impressive urban site in the heart of the city on a scale never seen before.
-Breaking ground in early 2017, this trailblazing project promises a new standard for Toronto living, just around the corner.
+Breaking ground in 2017, this trailblazing project promises a new standard for Toronto living, just around the corner.

 Toronto has some of the most engaging neighbourhoods in the world, and The Well borders a few of its most exciting.
 From the innovative energy that envelops King West to the heightened experiences promised by the ever-evolving Toronto waterfront, The Well is ideally located for a life well lived in Toronto.

 At The Well, homes, flexible office space and retail shops come together to create a new and entirely unique community in the heart of the city.
 International brands, authentic cuisine and entrepreneurial minds unite in one integrated, intimate place, making it easy to live, work and play in harmony.
 This is the future of Toronto living.